How to make a planned gift

-The Alzheimer Society of Huron County understands that donors consider estate and gift planning to be a strictly confidential matter.
+The Alzheimer Society Huron Perth understands that donors consider estate and gift planning to be a strictly confidential matter.

 Types of planned gifts

-Just as you’ve supported the Alzheimer Society of Huron County throughout your lifetime, you can include a provision for us in your Will.
+Just as you’ve supported the Alzheimer Society Huron Perth throughout your lifetime, you can include a provision for us in your Will.
 Your gift will continue your support of our mission to find a cure for Alzheimer’s disease and other dementias, and support those living with this devastating disease.